 Four ways the Dutch and Swedes are the same (but different)

 Perhaps you thought the Dutch were one-of-a-kind?
-Let me tell you about four ways in which the Dutch and Swedes are the same, yet different.
+Let me tell you about four ways in which the Dutch and Swedes are the same, yet also different.

-Meanwhile, Sweden has a population of 10,42 million in an area of 447.435 km².
+Meanwhile, Sweden has a population of 10.5 million in an area of 447,435 km².
 This means that 25 people live within 1 km².
-Geographically speaking, Sweden is one of the biggest countries in Europe.
-And humorously seen, Sweden is 10 times bigger than the Netherlands.

 Sweden: Population Density, 2000